Our Perimeter Report

 Generally speaking, the FCA does not have powers to act in relation to non-authorised firms conducting activities which do not require authorisation by us.

 We do have powers to make rules and impose obligations in relation to the activities of FCA-authorised firms, including their non-regulated activities where relevant to our statutory objectives.
-As a recent example, our new rules under the Consumer Duty (coming into force on 31 July) include specific obligations concerning the design of financial products and services intended for retail customers, and ongoing support for those customers.
-These activities typically do not amount, in themselves, to regulated activities but are connected to regulated activities and the Consumer Duty will apply to them.
+As a recent example, our new rules under the Consumer Duty (which came into force on 31 July 2023) include specific obligations on the design of financial products and services for retail customers and ongoing support for them.
+These activities typically do not amount, in themselves, to regulated activities but are connected to regulated activities and the Consumer Duty applies to them.

 Many of our rules pertain to how an authorised firm conducts its business in a more general way – for example, prudential requirements, our systems and controls rules, including the Senior Managers & Certification Regime (SM&CR), and our rules on complaints handling.